In The Splendour of 70mm

 The film, said to have lasted over an hour, opened at the Academy of Music in New York, and then using twenty projectors, it was successfully shown all over America making over three-quarters of a million dollars for the company.
 The Veriscope fight film came to Britain during September 1897 and opened at the Aquarium Theatre in Westminster.
 According to contemporary reports the audience, who paid up to a guinea for tickets, could see the figures projected life size with every line of their faces clearly traceable.
 A fuller description of the London showings can be found in the book "The Rise of the Cinema in Great Britain" by John Barnes.

 In 1983 the National Film Archive undertook the task of copying the original 63mm footage onto 35mm film.
 Using some material available from their archives together with extra reels provided by Jim Jacobs an American boxing promoter who is also a film archivist specializing in the preservation of historic boxing films.
 The National Film Archive, having no 63mm printer, rephotographed the positive print cartoon style using a light box and register pins.
 Each frame being advanced by hand.
-The final 35mm print was of the masked frame type with an aspect ratio of about l,66:1 with the normal space being provided for a future sound track.
+The final 35mm print was of the masked frame type with an aspect ratio of about 1,66:1 with the normal space being provided for a future sound track.

-Later the printer was modified to copy another historic wide film "The Big Trail" photographed in 1930 using the Fox
+Later the printer was modified to copy another historic wide film "The Big Trail" photographed in 1930 using the Fox Grandeur 70mm process.

 Greater Frame Area

 |Wide films occasionally reappeared as part of either wide screen experiments, such as the 70mm Panoramica process (1914) invented by the ltalian Filoteo Alberini, or for color systems which used the greater frame area to accommodate two or more color separation records.
-During the 1920s cinemas grew larger but their screens only increased to about 20 feet wide.
-Even cathedral-like 'Super Cinemas' often only had 25 foot screens.
+During the 1920s cinemas grew larger but their screens only increased to about 20 feet (6,1 m) wide.
+Even cathedral-like 'Super Cinemas' often only had 25 foot (7,6 m) screens.
 Any attempt to project anything larger proved beyond the capabilities of the small 35mm frame.
 However, a bigger if grainier picture could still be very effective, if only used occasionally to add extra impact during the showing of certain spectacular scenes, when the action on the screen diverted attention away from the effects of over magnification.|

 In 1926 Paramount commercialized the idea as the Magnascope process.
 The effect was achieved by switching to a separate projector fitted with a Magnascope lens attachment to show the enlarged sequences.
 At the moment of the change-over, the screen masking was opened out to produce a screen four times its original area.
 In later years the effect was also achieved using variable focus (zoom) projection lenses.